 Get Personal

 A good approach is to get a personal referral from someone you know and trust.
 Someone who has gone through what you are going through will understand.
-For example, if you are going through a divorce and you have friends who’ve divorced recently, you might want to ask them about how the process works and what they learned from it, what they wished their lawyer had done, what their lawyer did that was good.
-This sort of insight from people who have “been there, done that” can be very valuable.
+For example, if you are going through a divorce and you have friends who’ve divorced recently, you might want to ask them how the process works and what they learned from it, what they wished their lawyer had done, and what their lawyer did that was good.
+This insight from people who have “been there, done that” can be valuable.

 Get Online

-Remember that Punctuality Counts
+Remember: Punctuality Counts

-We all know attorneys are likely very busy people, however, if an attorney you’ve contacted about representation doesn’t get back with you in a reasonable amount of time, you might want to consider what it is going to be like with your case.
-Most importantly, you want an attorney who shows you he or she is going to work for you by being considerate of you and your needs.
-Remember, you are going to be paying your attorneys for a service; they are there to help you and should show you as much respect as you are going to show them.
+We all know attorneys are likely very busy people; however, if an attorney you’ve contacted about representation doesn’t get back to you in a reasonable amount of time, you might want to consider what it will be like with your case.
+Most importantly, you

 Test for Temperament